sap-tutorials/Tutorials/tutorials/xsa-calculation-views-anonymization-k/xsa-calculation-views-anonymization-k.md

  - How to create a calculation view
  - Use artifacts to import data from text file

+***GitHub repository available***
+ This project can be cloned from this repository: [https://github.com/SAP/hana-xsa-calculation-view-anonymity](https://github.com/SAP/hana-xsa-calculation-view-anonymity)

 ---

 [ACCORDION-BEGIN [Step 1: ](Check pre-requisites)]